Education in Serbia: Foreign students

-Foreign citizens and stateless students are enrolled on the same principle as Serbian citizens are.
+Foreign students are enrolled on the same principle as Serbian citizens are.
 The only difference is that they are provided free Serbian classes (in case they don't already know Serbian) prior to enrollment so they could understand lectures in school.
 If the student is from a European country, they can be provided the lectures of mother tongue and culture, free or with compensation.